How Much Weight Should I Lose Per Week for Sustainable Weight Loss?

 While our protein requirement decreases during fasting, the amount of stored protein our bodies break down during a fast is still significant.

-Not only do we require protein to maintain and build our muscles, but we also require it to constantly repair our organs, create neurotransmitters, make hormones, synthesise enzymes, and provide amino acids that drive other critical processes.
+Not only do we require protein to maintain and build our muscles, but we also require it to repair our organs constantly, create neurotransmitters, make hormones, synthesise enzymes, and provide amino acids that drive other critical processes.
 After all, our bodies are just big chunks of protein with a layer of fat as portable fuel!

 If we fast regularly or for days, our appetite will increase when we eat again to compensate for the protein deficit we’ve inflicted upon ourselves.
 At this point, we will be highly motivated to make up for the lack of energy and micronutrients—like amino acids—that our bodies need to carry out their daily activities.

-Unfortunately, most of us don’t gravitate to grilled chicken breast, egg whites, and broccoli after not eating for 36, 48, or 72 hours.
-Instead, we tend to gravitate towards energy-dense, nutrient-poor, low-protein foods that refill our energy stores quickly.
+Unfortunately, most people don’t gravitate to grilled chicken breast, egg whites, and broccoli after not eating for 36, 48, or 72 hours.
+Instead, they tend to gravitate towards energy-dense, nutrient-poor, low-protein foods that refill their energy stores quickly.

 When we eat again, most of us find it difficult to compensate for the shortfall of dietary protein we’ve created during our fast.
 Over time, this often ends in losing precious muscle, which can lower someone’s metabolic rate, make them ‘skinny fat’, or cause them to gain more weight than before due to their dysregulated appetite and hunger signals.